 Welcome to Zen & Tonic Music Consulting.

-Founded by Nick Phillips—a GRAMMY®-recognized record producer, a music industry veteran with more than 30 years of experience, a certified Project Management Professional (PMP), and an independent recording artist who managed all aspects of his own nationally-charting and critically-acclaimed album releases—our company provides expert music curation, production, and consulting services to music companies and creative individuals for every phase of a project, from concept development to to commercial release.
+Founded by Nick Phillips—a GRAMMY®-recognized record producer, a music industry veteran with more than 30 years of experience, a certified Project Management Professional (PMP), and an independent recording artist who managed all aspects of his own Billboard-charting and critically-acclaimed album releases—our company provides expert music curation, production, and consulting services to music companies and creative individuals for every phase of a project, from concept development to commercial release.

 GRAMMY®-RECOGNIZED MUSIC PRODUCTIOn